Salvia columbariae: Medicinal uses

 The Cahuilla used the columbariae Benth. variety as a disinfectant by grinding the seeds to mush and applying it to infections as a poultice.
 The Cahuilla, Ohlone, Kawaiisu, and Mahuna used the gelatinous seeds to cleanse out foreign matter in the eyes.
 The seeds were placed in the eyes for infections and inflammation, and during sleep, they were tucked underneath the eyelids to remove sand particles.
-The Ohlone also used it to reduce fevers by consuming the seeds, and the Diegueno chewed the seeds on journeys by foot to give strength.
+The Ohlone also used it to reduce fevers by consuming the seeds, and the Kumeyaay chewed the seeds on journeys by foot to give strength.

 Food

-The Cahuilla, Kawaiisu, Mohave, Tohono O'odham, Chumash and Akimel O'odham grind the seeds and mixed it into water to make a thick beverage.
+The Cahuilla, Kawaiisu, Mohave, Tohono O'odham, Chumash, and Akimel O'odham grind the seeds and mix them into water to make a thick beverage.
 The Cahuillas removed the alkali salts in the water, improving the flavor.
 They also dry the seeds to make cakes or mush.
 The Ohlones, Mohave, and Pomo make pinole.
-The Diegueno added the seeds to wheat to improve flavor.
+The Kumeyaay added the seeds to wheat to improve flavor.
 The Mahuna, Paiute, and Akimel O'odham make it into a gelatinous material, then cook it into porridge.
 The Luiseno, Tubatulabal, and Yavapai used it extensively as a food source.

 Building material

-The Mahuna made it into a fiber and covered their dwellings.
+The Mahuna made it into a fiber and covered their dwellings with it.